Running Payroll in Florida: A Step-By-Step Guide

 9. Complete Year End Payroll Tax Reports

-By January 31st of each year, employers in Florida are required to issue to employees and file W-2 forms, which summarize their total earnings and taxes paid over the course of that year.
+By January 31st of each year, employers in Florida are required to issue to employees and file W-2 forms, as part of year-end payroll reporting.
+These summarize their total earnings and taxes paid over the course of that year.
 For contractors, you should issue and file a 1099 form, which summarizes your business earnings from that contractor.

 W-2s for each employee are usually completed by the payroll software and show important information, including annual earnings, deductions, taxes withheld, and other information the employee needs to file their state and federal income tax returns.